 Revenge, Phantom Limb's alter-ego after he snaps, appears to be completely insane, as his revenge society initially consists of a Wisdom (a mug), Chuck (a toaster), and Lady Nightshade (a woman's dress shoe).
 However, all end up being useful to some degree, demonstrating that Revenge is, as he puts it, "Fruit-loop as a fox!"

 Not What It Looks Like: In "Spanakopita!", Sgt.
-Hatred sneaks past St. Cloud's hotel window and sees St. Cloud standing undressed while his albino manservant is kneeling in front of him.
+Hatred sneaks past St. Cloud's hotel window and sees St. Cloud with his albino manservant kneeling in front of him and seemingly giving him a blowjob.
 Turns out the manservant is just drawing abs on him.

 Obliviously Evil: Dr. Venture never seemed to realize that his huge accumulation of horrible deeds could qualify him as a "bad person."

-Oculothorax: "It's a giant eye!"
+Oculothorax: "Release the walking eye!"
 Dr. Venture's eye robot.

 Off Screen Moment Of Awesome: Used frequently.
 The Audience is never shown The end of Brock's fight with Henchman 21, 21 and Brock vs. Monstrosso, Brock and the rest of the family fighting the fly women in (P.R.O.M.), 21 and Sphinx fighting the Monstroso henchmen, and the battles between The monarch Henchmen and the OSI and the Monarch henchmen vs. guild henchmen, are continuously cut away from to showcase other characters antics The build up to these fight scenes, and no payoff represent the theme of failure in the show.